 I often encourage families to bring out blankets crocheted by great-grandma, parent's old stuffed animal (or in one image below, a championship water ski), or other items they find special.
-It adds that personal touch in the photos.
-I love finding ways to incorporate them.
+Using these items will add a personal touch to the photos.

 I love being a fly on the wall as mom changes a diaper or dad rocks the baby to sleep.
-It's these moments that make the statement "a picture is worth 1000 words" come true.
+It's these moments that make the statement "A picture is worth 1000 words" come true.

 As I mentioned previously, when I started in newborn photography, I turned away a few potential newborn clients because I was not secure in my skills, nor was I 100% satisfied with my artistic outcomes.

 Discovering newborn lifestyle photography was a gift to me.
 As an artist, newborn lifestyle sessions brought me so much joy and satisfaction.
 And as a mom, I know families will absolutely treasure the moments you capture and document for them.

 If you edit in Photoshop and want to create beautiful newborn images for your clients -- you must try the LUXE Newborn Complete Workflow Photoshop Action Collection, you'll be so happy you did!

 And if you prefer to edit in Lightroom, Pretty Presets recently released their fabulous Bella Baby Newborn Preset Collection, which includes tons of presets and brushes specifically for newborn editing in Lightroom